 About Education Unlimited

-Founded in 1999, we function as a traditional home education management system on behalf of Harvest Baptist Academy in Spruce Grove to provide service to families throughout the province of Alberta.
+Founded in 1999, we function as a traditional home education management system to provide service to families throughout the province of Alberta.
 For many years, we have successfully facilitated only traditional home education programs without using provincial accreditation or blended programs and consistently demonstrated principled leadership in home education both at home and abroad.

 Although our foundation is biblical, and we encourage a biblical perspective and approach to home education, we offer our services to all who wish to home educate.
 Our purpose is to recognize the authority and responsibility of parents, and to enable, equip, and encourage them in the training of their children at home.